What to Do if Your Bank Denies Your Business Loan Application?

 How to Get Your Financial Statements House in Order

 Investing in good account software like QuickBooks or similar software bookkeeping and designating yourself, an employee, or a bookkeeper to maintain accurate books is essential.
-Too often, owners attempt to wear all hats in a business and then end up poorly managing the books.
-No, your limitations as a business owner.
+This approach ensures the integrity of your financial records, reducing the risk of projection errors in the future.
+Too often, business owners attempt to wear all hats, ending up with poorly managed books.
+Recognize your limitations as the owner.

-That means recording all relevant data and monitoring your business bank account and receivables/payables DAILY.
-Do not take shortcuts or be disorganized.
-Business Lenders love businesses that can provide documentation quickly and accurately in an acceptable account principal's format.
+• Ensure to record all relevant data and monitor your business bank account and receivables/payables DAILY.
+Avoid taking shortcuts or being disorganized—a trait the editorial team at Bankrate also abides by.
+Business lenders appreciate enterprises that can provide documentation quickly and accurately in an acceptable account principal's format.
+This not only simplifies the lending process, but also aids in creating trustworthy financial projections.

 • Secretary of State Filings: Ensure your business is filed correctly as a Corporation, LLC, LP, or other formation types.
 Check that all annual reports and filings, and fees are paid up to date.
 Check for accurate information, like does it show the proper owners attached as officers to the business.
 If not, file the necessary amendment with your States Secretary of State.
 A lot of this can be done by going to the respective State where you filed and searching the State's Secretary of State website.